nunomourinho/forensicVmAutopsyUserManual/docs/user/installation_and_setup.rst

 The AutopsyVM client plugin is a valuable addition to Autopsy, enhancing its functionality for digital forensics.
 Follow the steps below to install the plugin.

-Step 1: Download :term:`ForensicVM.exe` Setup File
+Step 1: Download ForensicVM.exe Setup File
 ******************************************

-Download the latest version of the :term:`ForensicVM.exe` setup file from the [AutopsyForensicVM GitHub Releases](https://github.com/nunomourinho/AutopsyForensicVM/releases) page.
+Download the latest version of the ForensicVM.exe setup file from the [AutopsyForensicVM GitHub Releases](https://github.com/nunomourinho/AutopsyForensicVM/releases) page.
 Navigate to the "Assets" section and download the setup file.

-Step 2: Run the :term:`ForensicVM.exe` Setup
+Step 2: Run the ForensicVM.exe Setup
 ************************************

-Run the :term:`ForensicVM.exe` setup file to begin the installation process.
+Run the ForensicVM.exe setup file to begin the installation process.
 The setup consists of four steps:

 1. Welcome Screen: Displays an introduction to the installation process.
 2. Component Installation: Proceed with the default settings.
 Do not make any changes.
-3. :term:`Plugin Location`: Specify the location where the AutopsyVM client plugin will be installed.
+3. Plugin Location: Specify the location where the AutopsyVM client plugin will be installed.
 Typically, this does not require any changes.
 4. Install: Click the "Install" button to start the installation process.

 Step 3: Complete the Installation